keybase/client/shared/README.md

 yarn rn-build-android
 ```

-Unless you're modifying the Java files, you likely have to only run
+Unless you're modifying the Java files or you're modifying Go files
+(and thus re-running `run-gobuild-android`), you likely have to only
-this occasionally.
+run this occasionally.

 Then make sure you either have an emulator running, or you have your
 Android device connected (but not both).
 To check, run